Satyam122394/2019-Parliamentary-Election-Analysis/README.md

 The below transformation operations were carried out
 - The files are validaeted using the **Data Preview tools** in View ribbon.
 - **Removed empty columns** from the tables.
-- Created a copy of constituency wise details table and **aggregated the data based on the highest votes recieved** to create a table with only the details of winning cndidated of every constituency as **constituency wise shares**
+- Created a copy of constituency wise details table and **aggregated the data based on the highest votes recieved** to create a table with only the details of winning candidates of every constituency as **constituency wise shares**

 ## Data Modelling